AdobeDocs/analytics-platform.pt-BR/help/components/exports/manage-export-logs.md

 1. Selecione o [!UICONTROL **Logs**] guia.

-1. Na guia Pesquisar, comece digitando qualquer informação associada ao log que você está procurando.
+1. No campo de pesquisa, comece digitando qualquer informação associada ao log que você está procurando.
 Você pode pesquisar dados de qualquer coluna disponível na tabela.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.